splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 message letting you know the deploy has been successful.

 Note: Polly.Salli is one of the many Amazon Polly voices that can be leveraged for this integration.
-If you’d like to see how others sound, in the Twilio Console UI, navigate to *Programmable Voice >> TwiML >> Text-to-Speech*.
+If you'd like to see how others sound, in the Twilio Console UI, navigate to *Programmable Voice >> TwiML >> Text-to-Speech*.
 A red plus button should appear under the Current Language Mapping heading.
 Click on it, select the appropriate language,